jt-lab/tvatoj-power/README.md

 * See examples, detailed instructions coming soon.

 ## Priors
-Currently, the tvattoj-power uses hardcoded hyper-priors, which are visualized belwo in Figure 1.
+Currently, the TVATOJ-power uses hardcoded hyper-priors, which are visualized below in Figure 1.
 These priors are informed by typical measurements reported in the literature but are sufficiently vague to let new data (empirical or simulated) govern the posteriors.
 Note that these vaguely informed priors are used mainly to enable efficient sampling (e.g., by avoiding problematic extreme proposal).
 Currently, there is no interface to modify the priors.
 If you feel the need to used different priors, you will have to go into the hierarchical_model_noncentered function in [tvatojpower.py](./tvatojpower.py).

 ![Prior Visualizations](prior-visualizations.svg)